ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_wenzel14jgr.rst

    *Optional settings (scripts)*

    * multi_model_mean: True for multi-model mean calculation
-   * volcanoes: True for marking years with lage volcanik erruptions
+   * volcanoes: True for marking years with lage volcanic eruptions
    * align: True for aligning models to have the same start yeart (needed for idealized 2x CO2 Simulations)
    * ts_anomaly: calculates anomalies with respect to a defined time range average (anom)
    * ridx_start: if ts_anomaly is True, define start time index for reference period